- Includes one Regular flow Tampax menstrual cup, one carrying case and a welcome guide. Ships in a...

 The second issue we have with the Tampax Cup is the sizing, and in particular the very large diameter.
 The small is 47 mm, while the large is 53 mm.

-47 mm is comparable to the largest menstrual cups on the market today and certainly won’t be suitable for teenagers or those who haven’t given vaginally.
-Since this is the smallest menstrual cup they offer, it leaves a lot of people out.
+47 mm is comparable to the largest cups on the market today and certainly won’t be suitable for teenagers or those who haven’t given vaginally.
+Since this is the smallest menstrual cup they offer, it leaves a lot of women out.

-They recommend it for people with a light flow, but we have a feeling that there is going to be a lot of unhappy users who go with this recommendation from the company.
+They recommend it for women with a light flow, but we have a feeling that there is going to be a lot of unhappy users who go with this recommendation.

 What’s Included in the Package

-As of late 2018, the company is including a box of Always disposable pantyliners along with their period cup.
-Most people try a cup because they’re looking for a cheaper, or more environmentally friendly period experience.
+As of late 2018, they are including a box of Always disposable pantyliners along with their period cup.
+Most women try a cup because they’re looking for a cheaper, or more environmentally friendly period experience.

 Including a box of disposable pantyliners certainly defeats the purpose of this.
 Why not include a reusable panty-liner instead?
 We couldn’t help but shaking out head at this.
 It’s almost liked Tampax entirely missed the point.